 If your child was injured in a shopping cart accident, it is important that you seek legal representation.
 Regardless of what exactly happened, you may be entitled to compensation, and your family may need this compensation to cover your child’s medical bills over the months – and perhaps years – to come.
 An accident involving your child should never be considered too “minor” to seek help, and we are happy to provide you with a free assessment of your family’s legal rights.

 Our Trusted Personal Injury Lawyers in Boca Raton,

-If you would like to speak with an attorney a slip-and-fall accident or other shopping-related accident in Palm Beach County, I encourage you to call me, Brian D. Guralnick, personally for a free consultation.
+If you would like to speak with an attorney a slip-and-fall accident or other shopping-related accident in Boca Raton, I encourage you to call me, Brian D. Guralnick, personally for a free consultation.
 To find out how our legal team can help you Demand More® for your injuries, please call 561-202-6673 now.

 Disclaimer: The information in this blog is not intended, and must not be taken, as legal advice on any particular set of facts or circumstances.
 If you need advice on specific legal issues, please consult with a licensed personal injury attorney.